Medically reviewed by Dr. Jen Palmer, ND – Naturopathic Doctor,

 Metabolic enzymes, FAAH and MAGL, are used by the ECS to accelerate chemical reactions and efficiently break down cannabinoids once they’ve served their purpose.

 Understanding your relationship with the Endocannabinoid System and homeostasis is essential for life.
-It’s hard to deny it holds keys to how we thrive, heal, and function for better body and mind wellness.
-Science continues to reveal many answers as to why our body is so responsive to hemp and whole-plant cannabinoids.
+It’s hard to deny it holds the keys to how we thrive, heal, and function for better body and mind wellness.
+Science continues to reveal many answers as to why our body is so responsive to hemp and full-spectrum cannabinoids.